dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ::: moniker range="= aspnetcore-2.1"

-`CreateDefaultBuilder` configures [Kestrel](xref:fundamentals/servers/kestrel) as the web server and enables IIS Integration by configuring the base path and port for the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).
+`CreateDefaultBuilder` configures [Kestrel](xref:fundamentals/servers/kestrel) server as the web server and enables IIS Integration by configuring the base path and port for the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).

 The ASP.NET Core Module generates a dynamic port to assign to the backend process. `CreateDefaultBuilder` calls the [UseIISIntegration](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderiisextensions.useiisintegration) method. `UseIISIntegration` configures Kestrel to listen on the dynamic port at the localhost IP address (`127.0.0.1`).
 If the dynamic port is 1234, Kestrel listens at `127.0.0.1:1234`.
 This configuration replaces other URL configurations provided by: